Our Blog: Plants and other Stories

 Please note: BotSoc Life Memberships are non-transferrable.

-Due to the SANBI collaboration review process Life Membership guest card entries will cease as of 31 March 2024.
+SANBI have agreed to honour both Life Members and their accompanying guests beyond 31 March 2023.
 All other annual membership guest entries were terminated, as decided at the BotSoc AGM on 2 July 2022.

 What does BotSoc need from existing Life Members to ensure their lifetime free access to SANBI National Botanical Gardens?

 An email explicitly permitting us to give your necessary details to SANBI which must include the following details.